omsai/journals/README.md

 ------------
 1. Install [Github for Windows](http://windows.github.com/)

-2. Click "Clone in Windows" toward the top of this page.
+2. Click "Clone in Windows" toward the top-left of this page.

 3. Right-click on the newly downloaded repository > view in explorer

-4. Copy directories as needed to Metamorph's journals directory, usually:
+4. Copy folders as needed to Metamorph's journals directory, usually:
 ```
 C:\MM\app\mmproc\journals\
 ```